Biden to recognize atrocities against Armenians as genocide - WTMJ

 “Within the United States and outside the United States, the American commitment to basic human values has been questioned now for decades,” she said.
 “It is very important for people in the world to continue to have the hope and the faith that America’s aspirational values are still relevant, and that we can in fact do several things at once.
 We can in fact carry on trade and other relations with countries while also calling out the fact that a government cannot get away with murdering its own citizens.”

-Turkish Foreign Minister Mevlut Cavusoglu had warned the Biden administration earlier this week that recognition would “harm” U.S.-Turkey ties.
+Turkey’s foreign minister, Mevlut Cavusoglu, warned the Biden administration this past week that recognition would “harm” U.S.-Turkey ties.

-White House press secretary Jen Psaki declined to comment Friday on Biden’s deliberations on the issue.

 Bilginsoy reported from Istanbul.